 Others argue that principled action is not limited to the domain of humanitarian action.
 Against the backdrop of the SDGs and the call to leave no one behind, humanitarian and development actors now have a common reference point to work together.
 Goal 2—ending hunger and achieving food security, for example, is not only an SDG but also an operational priority for humanitarian organizations in crisis-affected communities.
 It has been argued that the SDGs and the imperative to leave no one behind and reach the furthest first is principled and is humanitarian in nature Through Agenda 2030, the UN Resident Coordinator functions and the Humanitarian Coordinator function (now often the same person) are now guided by the same framework and end goal in helping governments, even in conflict settings, to determine where best to deploy development assistance and programming to the benefit of the most vulnerable groups, i.e. those that are furthest behind.
 As such, programmatic entry points for peace-building are included with aim to interact with, and benefit from humanitarian and development efforts to further address root causes.

 These arguments are not mutually exclusive.
 In settings where the government may be party to conflict, pragmatism and the imperative to save lives while keeping with the humanitarian principles will be paramount.
-However, given that the majority of the humanitarian caseload is in conflict settings, the humanitarian development nexus cannot work without a thorough reflection of how best to include, harmonize with or, as a minimum, be informed by conflict and risk analysis, as well as peacebuilding efforts.
-Likewise, it cannot work without an understanding of how strengthening the humanitarian development nexus may contribute to the reduction and prevention of violent conflict and, in sustaining peace before violent conflicts begin.
+We must also acknowledge that humanitarian outcomes contribute to both development and peace outcomes.
+Including peace as the third pillar in a “triple nexus” does not require explicit and overt involvement of humanitarian actors and be pragmatic in looking at programmatic strategies in contexts where this is relevant.
+However, given that the majority of the humanitarian caseload is in conflict settings, the humanitarian development nexus cannot work without a thorough reflection of how best to include, harmonize with or, as a minimum, be driven by conflict sensitivity rooted by sound conflict and risk analysis, as well as peacebuilding efforts.
+Likewise, it cannot work without an understanding of how strengthening the humanitarian development nexus may contribute to the reduction and prevention of violent conflict and, in sustaining peace before violent conflicts begin [WB, OHCHR] In these settings, even if discrete, the effective and efficient achievement of humanitarian outcomes will constitute a contribution to building and sustaining peace

 The twin resolutions on Sustaining Peace and the UNSGs prevention agenda, provide high level strategic direction with emphasis on policy coherence and the role agencies, funds, and programmes can play in contributing to this agenda.
 To this end, and as outlined by the UNSG that ”Further system-wide implementation and the review of tools and processes must now take place to support the achievement of collective outcomes in different contexts”, the WG suggests a pragmatic approach, e.g. what this means in practice should be further outlined through the collection of field evidence and sharing of promising practice, to be done jointly with the UNDG Sustainable Development / Sustaining Peace Results Group (UNDG SDSP RG) or subgroup/task team thereof, guided by UNDG and IASC Principals as mandated or as otherwise convened in accordance with other suggested measures to improve the inter-linkages between sustainable development and sustaining peace as suggested by the UNSG proposals.
 While the WG awaits the formalization of the UN SG proposals on repositioning the UN development system and clarification on the working relationship between the suggested Steering Committee, the IASC Principals, and the UNDG leadership, the WG acknowledges that much needs to be done in the short term and that progress in the operationalization of the HDN should maintain its momentum.